DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

       var nextSibling = false;

       // adjacent task id is sent either as '{id}' or as 'next:{id}' depending
-      // on whether it's next or previous sibling if (!int.TryParse(orderTarget, out adjacentTaskId))
+      // on whether it's the next or the previous sibling if (!int.TryParse(orderTarget, out adjacentTaskId))
       {
         nextSibling = true;